MultiCoreNetwork/VanillaTowns/README.md

     * `vanillatowns.staff.home` Gives the ability to teleport to a town home.
     * `vanillatowns.staff.home.edit` Gives the ability to set/delete a town home.
     * `vanillatowns.staff.instanttp` Gives the ability to ignore teleport timer.
+* `vanillatowns.reload` Gives the ability to reload the plugin.

 ### Placeholders